 From 6 April 2016 the vast majority of UK companies, even the smallest companies owned by a single person, must keep a Register of People with Significant Control (also known as a “PSC Register”).
-This new register, which will sit alongside the other registers that a company already keeps, must list and give details of individuals or companies that have significant control over them.
+This register sits alongside the other registers that a company keeps, and must list and give details of individuals or companies that have significant control over it.

-In a similar way to other registers, the PSC Register will be available for public inspection.
-Most of the information included in the register will also have to be filed with Companies House.
+In a similar way to other registers, the PSC Register is available for public inspection.
+Most of the information included in the register has to be filed with Companies House.

 Manage a UK company?

 An important part of managing a UK company is keeping its statutory books and filings up to date.

 Inform Direct is the perfect tool to help make this task a whole lot easier.

 What must a company do to keep a PSC register?

 In another article we look at the process a company should follow to identify PSCs and put together the PSC register, but broadly a company is required to:

 - Take reasonable steps to identify whether there are people with significant control over the company

 - Contact those people, or others who may know them, to confirm whether they meet one or more of a number of specific control conditions